 - Good quality tulips will have a good vase-life.
 Vase-life also depends on the variety.
 Some varieties are more suitable for long storage.
 Other varieties open up quickly and are less suitable for longer storage.

 - If you cut the flowers, make nice bunches of equal quality.
 Put them as quick as possible in the cooler at +5 °C. As selling usually is in the winter, high temperatures during transport are not the problem.
 When it is very cold, make sure that the flowers don’t freeze during transport.

 - Instruct your buyer how he or she should store and treat the flowers.
 Create happy customers as a happy customer will buy again flowers next time!

 - After the selling, clean your greenhouse, take out the old parts of the plants including the bulbs.
 Disinfect your soil and make your greenhouse ready for the next planting.

 The guidelines above are just a brief summary of the main issues concerning growing of tulip-flowers.
 We also have a full manual available about the total process of growing tulipflowers.
-Both in English and Russian language.
 Please contact Amsonia to get more information.